Trump thanks Kim as North Korea transfers remains of Korean War soldiers

 The program helped bring in vital hard currency to North Korea, which has been under U.S.-led sanctions for decades.
 However, reviving it could complicate U.S. efforts to persuade countries around the world to maintain economic pressure on Pyongyang over its ballistic and nuclear programs.

-Reporting by Eric Beech and David Brunnstrom in WASHINGTON and Joyce Lee in SEOUL; Editing by Mohammad Zargham and Paul Tait
+Reporting by Eric Beech and David Brunnstrom in WASHINGTON and Joyce Lee in SEOUL; Additional reporting by Hyonhee Shin in SEOUL; Editing by Mohammad Zargham, Paul Tait and Nick Macfie